 Aiding weight reduction endeavours

-While all of those benefits are great, it’s important to remember that table grapes are among the most pesticide-laden produce, making it essential to reach for organic wine when it’s time to fill that glass.
+While all of those benefits are great, it’s important to remember that table grapes are among the most pesticide-laden fruit.
+This makes it essential to reach for organic wine when it’s time to fill that glass.

 Harris Organic Wines

 One of the best organic wineries is Harris Organic Wines, located in Perth, Western Australia, in the Swan Valley Wine Region.
 You will find them 30 kilometres from the Perth CBD.

 This small, certified organic winery uses chickens, neighbouring guinea fowl and other animals to naturally fertilize the grapes and reduce weed seeds.